sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

 Finally click on the ``Submit`` button to finish creating the new custom processor.

-Once the custom processor submitted successfully, it will be vissible in ``Custom Processors`` list page.
+Once the custom processor is submitted successfully, it will be visible in ``Custom Processors`` list page.

 .. figure:: ../_assets/developer-guide/submitted_processor.PNG
    :alt: Custom Processor